core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -27 to -28 ## {#sec-27-28}

+* Group Encryption Algorithm: admitted AES-CTR and ruled out AES-CBC.

+* Considerations on unreliable/reliable transports for group key management traffic.

+* Explicit mentioning that group rekeying can also be regular/periodic.

+* Clarifications:

+  * Clearer definition of Signature Encryption Key.

+  * Integrity protection for the Group Encryption Algorithm.

+  * Use and lifetime of static-static Diffie-Hellman keys.

+  * Fixed confusing text on keys used for signing and/or ECDH.

+  * Long exchanges do not actually last "indefinitely".

+  * In CWTs/CSSs, (kty, crv) indicates types of public key algorithms (not "fully described" public key algorithms).

+  * Applications can define the maximum number of Recipient Contexts.

+  * Possible means for the application to learn about deliberately deleted Recipient Contexts.

+  * Clearer requirement and examples on congestion control for group key management traffic.

+* Avoided restatements with normative language.

+* Avoided unnecessary normative language for parameters of the Security Context.

+* Updated references.

+* Editorial fixes and improvements.

 ## Version -26 to -27 ## {#sec-26-27}

 * Clarified "SHOULD" for the Group Manager's authentication credential having the same format of that of the group members.